miogasuki/PotatoVN/project-info-galgamemanager.md

 *   **`MainWindow.xaml` / `MainWindow.xaml.cs`**:
     *   `MainWindow.xaml`: Defines the XAML structure for the main application window.
     *   `MainWindow.xaml.cs`: Contains the code-behind logic for the main window, including event handlers and interaction with ViewModels.
 *   **`appsettings.json`**: Configuration file for the client application.
-May store settings like API keys (if not user-specific), default paths, feature flags, etc.
+May store settings like API keys (if not user-specific), default paths, feature flags, etc. Note that user-specific settings are typically managed by `LocalSettingsService.cs` and stored in `LocalSettings.json` or individual `data.{key}.json` files.
 *   **`ViewModels/`**: Contains ViewModel classes that drive the application's UI logic and data binding.
 These ViewModels often orchestrate interactions with dialogs for editing specific pieces of data (e.g., `PlayedTimeViewModel.cs` launching `EditPlayTimeDialog`).
+    *   `SettingsViewModel.cs`: Manages application settings, including the new `CustomTextFileExtensionsString` property for user-defined text file extensions.
+    *   `GalgameViewModel.cs`: Handles logic for the individual game page, including the "Open Text" feature which now uses the `CustomTextFileExtensions` setting.
 *   **`Views/`**: Contains XAML files defining the user interface pages and controls.
 Each View typically corresponds to a ViewModel.
     *   **`Views/Dialog/`**: This subdirectory commonly houses `ContentDialog` XAML files used for focused editing tasks or user prompts (e.g., `EditPlayTimeDialog.xaml` for modifying game play history).
 These dialogs usually have a corresponding `.xaml.cs` for their logic and are instantiated and shown from ViewModels.
 *   **`Models/`**: Contains data model classes representing the entities and data structures used within the client.